[Kushimoto, Shionomisaki] I tried using the refreshment leave system [The southernmost point of Honshu]

 This was my first time visiting Kushimoto/Shionomisaki in Wakayama Prefecture, so I'd like to briefly share some of the highlights and impressions below.
 By the way, I drove from Osaka to Kushimoto, and it took about three hours one way

-● As it is the southernmost point of Honshu, there are many spots where you can see the Pacific horizon, offering spectacular views.
+● As it is the southernmost point of Honshu, there are many spots where you can see the horizon of the Pacific Ocean, offering spectacular views.

-● You can experience a tropical atmosphere while still on Honshu.
+● You can experience a tropical atmosphere while still being on Honshu.

-● The temperature is dry, not humid like in urban areas like Tokyo and Osaka.
+● The heat is dry, not the humid heat of urban areas like Tokyo and Osaka.

-● As it is quite close to the ocean, there is a frequent breeze, making it cool even at night.
+● It is quite close to the sea, so there is often a breeze, making it cool even at night.

 ● The sea is emerald green.
 (It is home to the world's northernmost coral reef.)

-● It has a history of deep ties with other countries dating back to the Edo and Meiji periods.
+● It has a long history of close ties with foreign countries dating back to the Edo and Meiji periods.

 ● The fish dishes are fresh and delicious.
 There are also plenty of fishing spots.